jonathanholl/jonathanholl.github.io/README.md

-# 🔒 Cybersecurity Portfolio & Labs
+# 🔒 Cybersecurity Portfolio & Resources
+Fortifying Digital Infrastructure and Safeguarding the Future of Cybersecurity
       Jonathan Holland

-# 🔒 Cybersecurity Portfolio & Labs

 Welcome to the **Cybersecurity Portfolio** page!
 This repository highlights my skills, projects, and resources in cybersecurity, showcasing hands-on experience and practical knowledge in the field.